pmcook/BinBuddy/README.md

 Access BinBuddy: Open a browser and visit the application at http://localhost:3000 or the computer specific IP address, such as http://192.168.1.28:3000.

+Or from a terminal cd into the folder and commit "node app.js"

 ## Bulk Upload
 You can upload multiple items using an Excel sheet:

 Template: A template Excel sheet for bulk uploads is available on the website or in the uploads folder.
-File Location: Place photos in the uploads folder if specified in the Excel sheet.
+File Location: Place photos in the uploads folder with the name of the item specified in the Excel sheet for image.

 Troubleshooting

 If you encounter issues:

 MongoDB connection error: Ensure MongoDB is running on localhost:27017.
 Dependencies: Run npm install again to ensure all dependencies are properly installed.
+Required programs: check mongo, git and node are all installed.

 ## Things to add

-- export excel back automatically
+- Export excel back automatically
-- adding diffrent locations
+- Adding different locations
+- Website design
+- Add a confirmation of upload

+## Future project

+- Add LED support
+- Gridfinity support
+- Shopping list (build a list of items and print out locations)
+- Add barcode support